 North Carolina: There is no formal waiver of the waiting period by the North Carolina Department of Commerce, Division of Employment Security (DES), however workers who are out of work as a direct result of a hurricane may be eligible for benefits from the Disaster Unemployment Assistance program, which is funded by the federal government in areas affected by natural disasters.
 There is no waiting period for these benefits.

-Georgia and Alabama: There is no established waiting period.
+Alabama: There is no established waiting period.

 If we are paying out accrued vacation pay, may employees also collect unemployment?